Camel wrestling: Event details

 Due to the motivating factor of a nearby female camel, the events have historically been held during mating season.
 The camels fight by using their necks as leverage to force their opponent to fall down.
 A camel is declared the winner if his competitor falls to the ground or flees from the fight.
 Most fighting camels are bred in Iran or Afghanistan.
 A successful camel can be sold for over $20,000.

 The events can occasionally be hazardous to spectators if the camels attempt to flee through the crowd.
 On some occasions fights also break out between the owners of camels.

 There are roughly thirty annual festivals in Aegean Turkey each year from November to March.
 Roughly one hundred fighting camels take part in these events, with each camel competing in approximately ten matches.
 Events always occur on Sundays in football stadiums and typically last ten minutes each.
 At the end of the season there is often a tournament of champions in which the best camels compete.
 Many international tourists attend the events, making them a key part of the tourist industry in Western Anatolia.

+Animal rights

 Several animal rights organizations have criticized the practice, characterizing it as cruelty to animals.